The Good, the Bad, and the Ugly

 On the aesthetic front, some weeds are lovely to look at.
 Some are wild relatives of their cultivated cousins.
 And there are even edible varieties packed with flavor and abundant nutrients.
 Dandelions, for example, are thought of as weeds, yet during their peak early spring flowering period, they will attract bees and other pollinators.
 Dandelion leaves can also become a tasty compliment to one's garden-to-table meal.

 So as far as bad versus good, it’s all pretty much how you look at it.
-Stay tuned for more in our new series about weeds.
+Check out our follow-up article: How to Naturally Control Weeds, and stay tuned for more in our new series about weeds.

 Click to read our other articles about: